Prime Day Apple deals: AirPods, iPads and more, including a record-low $750 MacBook

 Score iPads, AirPods Max headphones, Apple Watches and more.

-Amazon's second mega sales event of the year — October Prime Day — has landed.
-And it looks as though the retail giant has taken a big ol' bite out of Apple prices.
+Amazon's second mega sales event of the year — October Prime Day — is rolling on in to day 2.
+And it looks as though the retail giant has taken a big ol' bite out of Apple prices with the deals we're seeing

 2021 10.2-Inch Apple iPad$250$329Save $79